Europe's Newest Lottery

 When Is the EuroJackpot Draw?

 The draw for the EuroJackpot Lottery takes place every Friday 9pm EET (4am AEST/6am AEDT) in Helsinki, Finland.
-As the interest in the lottery grows, it is possible that a second draw date will be added in the future.

 What Is a Subscription?